Posts Tagged ‘Rob Dyrdek’

 Skateboarding’s rejection of big upping one’s self is rooted in a historic aversion to the sort of chest-beating that characterized the mainstream sports kids were supposed to be pursuing in the 80s and 90s when the sheen of televised vert contests began to recede.
 The country wasn’t trying to care about Jovontae Turner doing 360 flips and nollie nose manuals and generally dudes weren’t fooling themselves.
 All this stuff was going on in parking lots and around back of some department stores, and if you knew you knew, etc.

 Is this mode of thinking outdated when our $15 million man Rob Dyrdek is finally getting around to starring in some tossed-off show he pitched to MTV five years ago and decks regularly outsell Louisville Sluggers?
 Have we become so coldhearted as to begrudge Billy Marks a moment of euphoria at the big Wilshire handrail?
-Did Forrest Edwards transcend the self-cheering debate when he cooly explained that his go-to tricks are “not gay”?
+Did Forrest Edwards transcend the self-cheering debate when he cooly explained the heaviness of his go-to tricks?
 Do yall realize this posting has incorporated so far three ESPN web-links?

 It used to be humbler times, when a trick-namer such as Tony Hawk was gluing plies together by hand in the back of his Lexus as he stayed one step ahead of repo men and sought to put food on the table, or when bros were hopping fences to get at wealthier folks’ lightly used pools.
 Bastien Salabanzi recently skated a private park to try and qualify for a contest series where he could pocket some $1 million, and the idea of hiding his double-cabellarial flipping light under a bushel seems to strike him as outlandish.